iss4e/Robust_Sizing/README.md

 i: name of pv generation file (for example, see pv.txt)

 Note that for both SNC methods, parameter d is not used.

+The output will be in the results directory, with the suffix _sim.size, _snc_lolp.size, or _snc_eue.size, corresponding to the method used.